jacamo-lang/mapc2020/readme.md

 To add the project in your workspace, use the Eclipse menu `File|Import|Existing Gradle Project` and select the project directory.

 Then
-1. use gradle tasks to run the team
+1. use gradle tasks to run the team, or
 2. select and run `runMAPC2020.Run`